lisabardelli/Bank_tech_test/README.md

 Once you have completed the challenge and feel happy with your solution, here's a form to help you reflect on the quality of your code: https://docs.google.com/forms/d/1Q-NnqVObbGLDHxlvbUfeAC7yBCf3eCjTmz6GOqC9Aeo/edit

+Deposit --> (balance - amount) + it cannot be less than 0
+Withdrawal --> (balance + amount)
+Print Account Statement(date, amount, balance) --> every time I deposit or withdrawal I save the data into a variable Data can be keep in memory